Narigo/scalajs-fun/README.md

 some improvements to the creation to the drivers still: Cycle uses `makeXXXDriver` functions to construct a driver.
 The current code just relies on `new XXXDriver` instead.

+With the newest commit, the `makeXXXDriver` was implemented.
+This factory method will create the correct driver as Cycle itself does it.